desmat/limerick/README.md

-# AI-Powered Haiku Poetry, Generative Art and Daily Puzzles
+# AI-Powered Limericks and Generative Art

-Haiku poem assistant by OpenAI's ChatGPT and generative art by DALL-E:
+Limerick poem assistant by OpenAI's ChatGPT and generative art by DALL-E:

-- **AI-generated haiku poems** based on any given themes;
+- **AI-generated limerick poems** based on any given themes;
 - **AI-powered assistant** helping authors with their creations;
 - **AI-generated background image** matching the generated haiku;
-- **Daily puzzles** with drag-and-drop UX.

 ### Screenshots